Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: The accuracy of the approximation

-where $S$ (for $S > 0$) represents the half-range of the input space, and $c \geq 1$ is the proportional extension factor.
+where $S > 0$ represents the half-range of the input space, and $c \geq 1$ is the proportional extension factor.
 In the following, we will refer to $c$ as the boundary factor of the approximation.
 The boundary factor can also be regarded as the boundary $L$ normalized by the half-range $S$ of the input space.

 We start by illustrating how the number of basis functions $m$ and boundary factor $c$ influence the accuracy of the HSGP approximations individually.
-For this purpose, a set of noisy observations are drawn from an exact GP model with a squared exponential covariance function of lengthscale $\ell=0.3$ and marginal variance $\alpha=1$, using input values from the zero-mean input domain with half-range $S=1$.
-Several HSGP models with varying $m$ and $L$ are fitted to this data.
-In this example, the lengthscale and marginal variance parameters used in the HSGPs are fixed to the true values of the data-generating model.
+For this purpose, a set of noisy observations are drawn from an exact GP model with a squared exponential covariance function of length-scale $\ell=0.3$ and marginal variance $\alpha=1$, using input values from the zero-mean input domain with half-range $S=1$.
+Several HSGP models with varying $m$ and $c$ are fitted to this data.
+In this example, the length-scale and marginal variance parameters used in the HSGPs are fixed to the true values of the data-generating model.
 Figures~\ref{fig1_Post_J} and \ref{fig2_Post_L} illustrate the individual effects of $m$ and $c$, respectively, on the posterior predictive mean and standard deviation of the estimated function as well as on the covariance function itself.
-For $c$ fixed to a large enough value, Figure \ref{fig1_Post_J} shows clearly how $m$ affects the accuracy on the approximation, either in mean or uncertainty, and the non-linearity of the estimated function, in the sense that fewer basis functions inaccurately imply larger lengthscales and consequently less wiggly functional forms.
-The higher the wigglyness of the function to be estimated, the more basis functions will be required.
-If $m$ is fixed to a large enough value, Figure~\ref{fig2_Post_L} shows that $c$ affects the approximation mainly near the boundaries in mean, although along the whole domain in the uncertainty.
-The approximation error for the variance tends to be bigger for the variance than for the mean.
+For a sufficiently large fixed value of $c$, Figure \ref{fig1_Post_J} shows clearly how $m$ affects the accuracy on the approximation for both the posterior mean or uncertainty.
+It is seen that if the number of basis functions $m$ is too small, the estimated function tend to be overly smooth because the necessary high frequency components are missing.
+In general, the higher the degree of wigglyness of the function to be estimated, the larger number of basis functions will be required.
+If $m$ is fixed to a sufficiently large value, Figure~\ref{fig2_Post_L} shows that $c$ affects the approximation of the mean mainly near the boundaries, while the approximation of the standard deviation is affected across the whole domain.
+The approximation error tends to be bigger for the standard deviation than for the mean.